FreeCAD/Website/content/en/donate/_index.md

 {{< /details >}}

 {{< details summary="How are the money spent?" name="faq" >}}
-Check out the [Bookkeeping](https://fpa.freecad.org/handbook/process/bookkeeping/overview.html) page to know how the resources are allocated.
+Check out the [Bookkeeping](https://fpa.freecad.org/handbook/process/bookkeeping/overview.html) page to see how the resources are allocated.
 {{< /details >}}

 {{< details summary="How to donate?" name="faq" >}}